Jurassic World (2015)

 Cinematography 10/10 (beautiful)

-Sound 10/10 (The Jurassic Park score is one of the top scores of all time…and it’s a consistent of Jurassic World too)
+Sound 10/10 (The Jurassic Park score is one of the top scores of all time…and it’s a consistent part of Jurassic World too)

 Hook and Reel 10/10 (the two hours flew by)